 When potential grant recipients explore government grant programs, they often turn to Grants.gov and SBA.gov.

 Unfortunately, government grants for small businesses aren’t easy to come by, as there aren’t many available.
 Plus, there will be significantly more applicants than there are grants available.

 While the Small Business Administration (SBA) has a section on its website for obtaining grants, it redirects users to Grants.gov.
 That is the central information source for current grants available.

-Instead, you may have better luck with the Small Business Innovation Research (SBIR) program and the Small Business Technology Transfer (STTR) program.
+Instead, you may have better luck with the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs.
 The SBIR is geared towards women and groups deemed to be economically disadvantaged.
 The STTR is open to most business owners.

-For both organizations, the focus is on facilitating the sharing of research and development initiatives between public and private sectors or other research institutions.
-If your business concept coincides with the these organizations’ missions, they may be worth considering.
+For both organizations, the focus is on research and development initiatives between public and private sectors or other research institutions.
+If your business concept coincides with these organizations’ missions, they may be worth considering.